bloomreach/ui-extensions/samples/bynder_v2/README.md

   frontend:url: <URL_WHERE_UI_EXTENSION_IS_HOSTED>
 ```

 The `frontend:config` property holds a JSON object that (partly) controls the behavior of the Bynder compact view.
-All of the keys are optional, and they can be changed according to the Bynder compact view [developer documentation](https://developer-docs.bynder.com/ui-components).
+All of the parameters are optional, and they can be changed according to the Bynder compact view [developer documentation](https://developer-docs.bynder.com/ui-components) (see table at the bottom of the page).

 For demo and testing purposes, it's possible to use the Github-hosted version of this extension by setting the `frontend:url` property to `https://bloomreach.github.io/ui-extensions/samples/bynder_v2/`.
 Do not use this in production!